Membership application form

 You can have multiple membership application forms on your site, and adjust the settings on each application form so that only specific membership levels are shown.

 Membership application forms – like other site content – are inserted as gadgets, in this case, a membership application gadget.
 You cannot add a membership application gadget – or any other singular gadget – to a page template or system page, or to a page containing another singular gadget.

 You can embed a Wild Apricot membership application form into another website using widgets.

 Once the application is submitted by a prospective member, the new member record is automatically added into your database and a number of automatic actions take place.
 Among other actions, an application invoice is generated, and password and application initiation emails are sent.

 Setting up the membership application form involves the following steps.

 You can create as many membership levels as you want, each with its own pricing, subscription periods, and renewal policies.
 To set up your membership levels, click the Levels option under the Members menu.
 A membership level will appear on the membership application form if its Public can apply option is enabled.
 For more information, see Membership levels.

 The fields that appear on the detail page of the membership application form are drawn from your membership fields and common fields.
 You can create custom membership fields and restrict them to specific membership levels.
 You can also create common fields that apply to all Wild Apricot forms (for example, event registration forms).

-To customize your membership fields, hover over the Members menu and click the Membership fields option.
-To customize common fields, hover over the Contacts menu and click the Common fields option.
+To create or customize membership fields, hover over the Members menu and click the Membership fields option.
+To create or customize common fields, hover over the Contacts menu and click the Common fields option.

 You can add field instructions to explain what each field on the membership application form represents.